ChandanaSaiSri/Image_Colorization/README.md

 # Image_Colorization

-User
-write a small description about the project image colorization using unet and gan ChatGPT
 Project Description: Image Colorization with U-Net and GAN

 This innovative project revolves around the captivating realm of image colorization, employing a dynamic fusion of U-Net architecture and Generative Adversarial Networks (GANs).
 The primary objective is to breathe vibrant life into grayscale images by predicting and infusing realistic colors, thereby enhancing visual appeal and realism.